dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2022-06-14-Young-Generation-And-Vedanta.md

 header:
      teaser: /assets/images/wiapost/5191-Young-Generation-And-Vedanta.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Young Generation and Vedanta](/assets/images/wiapost/5191-Young-Generation-And-Vedanta.jpg)

-## Young Generation and Vedanta
+# Young Generation and Vedanta

 Generally, people think philosophy is for old people.
 Read Bhagwat Gita or Upanishads when you are old.
 I am a youth, I have to live the life I don’t have time for all this useless.